 What is COMAR and who writes these crazy regulations?
-COMAR comes from the executive branch of the Maryland government.
+COMAR stands for Code of Maryland Regulations.
+These regulations come from the executive branch of the Maryland government.
 So they are the governor’s regulations as promulgated by administrative agencies.
 How do they get the power to make what is essentially state law?
-Like Congress, the Maryland Legislature delegates some rule-making authority to the executive branch.
+Like Congress, the Maryland Legislature delegates some rule-making authority to the executive branch (the governor).

 What COMAR Regulations Impact Our Law Practice?

 (1) Except as provided in §§F(2)-(4) of this regulation, in satisfaction of the Department’s subrogation claim, the Department shall recover the lesser of: